jsdir/datastored/docs/models.md

 #### instance.set(`attributes`[, `raw`]) -> `Instance`

 Set `attributes` and overwrites existing ones on conflict.
 If `raw` is set to `true`, `attributes` will not be passed through `input` mutation.
-If the input is invalid, errors will be merged into `model.inputErrors` and the model will be marked as invalid. `set` will delete errors from `inputErrors` if the value is valid.
-If the new value is invalid, the error message will overwrite any existing messages in `inputErrors`.
+If the input is invalid, errors will be merged into `model.errors` and the model will be marked as invalid. `set` will delete errors from `errors` if the value is valid.
+If the new value is invalid, the error message will overwrite any existing messages in `errors`.

 | Description         | Type       | Required | Default |
 |:--------------------|:-----------|:---------|:--------|